 Here are syllabi for undergraduate courses offered in 2018-19.
 UW students can find registration information via MyPlan and course web pages on Canvas.

 Other undergraduate courses include:

 Why study History?
 The undergraduate study of history teaches critical skills for life, career, and citizenship.
 Even techies agree.
 Our undergraduate courses teach students how to strengthen their writing and communication, perform evidence-based analysis, develop skills of critical thinking and informed inquiry, engage in fruitful collaborative projects, and perform rigorous research using primary documents.

-I currently supervise graduate students at the MA and PhD level in the following fields: 20th century US history, urban history, political history, and the history of capitalism.
-Full description of these fields can be found here.
+I supervise graduate students at the MA and PhD level in: 20th century US history, urban history, political history, and the history of capitalism.
+Full description of these fields and required/recommended preparation can be found here.

-For more information on graduate study at the UW and elsewhere, visit my Resources page by clicking the tab at the left.
+For more information on graduate study at the UW and elsewhere, visit my Resources page.